-All U.S. states have laws in place prohibiting the use of alcohol and drugs while operating a boat or any other watercraft.
-Each state and the U.S. Coast Guard oversee federal laws against drinking on a boat and arrests people for boating under the influence, or BUI.
+All U.S. states have laws in place prohibiting operating a boat or any other watercraft while under the influence of alcohol or drugs.
+Each state and the U.S. Coast Guard enforce laws prohibiting impaired boating and arrest people for boating under the influence, or BUI.
 Conviction on a BUI charge is a serious offense.
-It can result in incarceration, large monetary fines, suspension of boating and driver’s licenses and increases in auto and boat insurance premiums.
+It can result in incarceration, large monetary fines, suspension of boating privileges, driver’s license suspension, and increases in auto and boat insurance premiums.

-Laws against BUI have been enacted across the country to help prevent accidents, deaths and property damage.
-The Coast Guard tracks statistics regarding boating accidents and reported 4,158 accidents and 626 deaths involving watercraft in 2016.
-Over half of these accidents involved BUI offenses.
-Because of laws against BUI, an increasing number of people are arrested and convicted for this crime.
+Laws against BUI have been enacted across the country to help prevent accidents, deaths, and property damage.
+The Coast Guard tracks statistics regarding boating accidents in the U.S. In 2019, there were 4,168 accidents and 613 deaths involving watercraft.
+This accounted for approximately $55 million in property damage.
+A boating accident can be caused by:

-Fifteen states now have laws with formal procedures for setting up BUI checkpoints on waterways.
-States that do not have formal marine law enforcement orders may also set up BUI checkpoints for questioning and inspecting boat operators and passengers for intoxication while boating.
+Many states now have laws with formal procedures for setting up BUI checkpoints on waterways.
+Some cities and counties may have marine units as part of their police department or sheriff’s department.
+States that do not have formal marine law enforcement officers may also set up BUI checkpoints for questioning and inspecting boat operators and passengers for intoxication while boating.
 BUI checkpoints operate in much the same way as roadside DUI checkpoints, and this type of enforcement is leading to an increasing number of BUI arrests and convictions.

-Repeat offenders with one prior BUI or DUI within seven years can receive a sentence of up to one year in jail, a fine of $1,000 and up to 30 months of mandatory substance abuse treatment or educational classes.
+Repeat offenders with a prior BUI or DUI can receive a sentence of up to 12 months in jail, a fine of $1,000, and up to 30 months of mandatory substance abuse treatment or educational classes.
 In addition, a BUI conviction can result in a lasting criminal record.
+Multiple BUI offenses or designation as a habitual offender could result in prison time.
 If the conviction involves felony charges, a person’s right to vote can be revoked.